Learn Landshape — Pick. Embed

 What Is Embed?

 Embed is a core command in Landshape.
-Embed lets you add edges to the terrain mesh just where you need them.

-While the basic terrain mesh works as a coarse representation of general terrain elevations, Embed lets you express sharp terrain features with full crispness and accuracy.
+Embed lets you express sharp terrain features with full crispness and accuracy.

 Why Embed?

-For instance to separate a gravel path from surrounding grass, or to separate the golf green from its fairway, also when they share the same elevation.
+For instance to separate a gravel path from surrounding grass, or to separate the golf green from its fairway.
+Also when they share the same elevation.

-2. Define a sharp feature in the terrain
+2. Define a Sharp Feature in the Terrain

 Embed with Caution